Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from LLM Perspective

 \textbf{LLM + mutation testing.} It is mainly targeting at generating more diversified test inputs.
-For example, \cite{13fuzzDeepLearningLibraries} first uses LLM to generate the seed programs (e.g., code snippets using a target DL API) for fuzzing deep learning libraries.
+For example, Deng et al. \cite{13fuzzDeepLearningLibraries} first use LLM to generate the seed programs (e.g., code snippets using a target DL API) for fuzzing deep learning libraries.
 To enrich the pool of these test programs, they replace parts of the seed program with masked tokens using mutation operators (e.g., replaces the API call arguments with the span token) to produce masked inputs, and again utilize the LLMs to perform code infilling to generate new code that replaces the masked tokens.

-\textbf{LLM + syntactic repair.} Although LLMs have shown remarkable performance in various natural language processing tasks, the generated code from these models can sometimes syntactically incorrect, leading to potential errors and reduced usability.
+\textbf{LLM + syntactic checking.} Although LLMs have shown remarkable performance in various natural language processing tasks, the generated code from these models can sometimes be syntactically incorrect, leading to potential errors and reduced usability.
 Therefore, researchers have proposed to leverage syntax checking to identify and correct errors in the generated code.
-For example, in \cite{23a3testTestGeneration} for unit test case generation, the authors additionally introduce a verification method to check and repair the naming consistency (i.e., revising the test method name to be consistent with the focal method name) and the test signatures (i.e., adding missing keywords like public, void, or @test annotations).
-Another example is \cite{63chatUniTest} which also validates the generated unit test case and employs rule-based repair to fix syntactic and simple compile errors.
+For example, in their work for unit test case generation, Alagarsamy et al. \cite{23a3testTestGeneration} additionally introduce a verification method to check and repair the naming consistency (i.e., revising the test method name to be consistent with the focal method name) and the test signatures (i.e., adding missing keywords like public, void, or @test annotations).
+Xie et al. \cite{63chatUniTest} also validates the generated unit test case and employs rule-based repair to fix syntactic and simple compile errors.